mjwhitta/pellets/README.md

 [MsPac](https://mjwhitta.github.io/mspac).
 A `pellet` is simply a json file which contains the data required to fetch the source, compile, install, and uninstall an opensource tool.

+# Creating a new pellet

+Copy the `pellet.sample` provided and fill in the `TODO`s with read data.